Fellowship Training Opportunities In Transplant Infectious Diseases

 The Division of Infectious Diseases at the University of Pittsburgh Medical Center (UPMC) invites applicants for a funded one-year specialized Transplant Infectious Diseases (TID) fellowship starting July 1 through June 30 of the following year.

-UPMC is one of the largest transplant centers in the US and includes longstanding programs in heart, lung, liver, kidney, pancreas, intestinal, and multivisceral transplantations.
-The TID Fellowship curriculum includes six months of clinical training during which the fellow will be rounding on in-patient service with a dedicated group of TID attendings and will develop expertise in managing bacterial infections (including those caused by multidrug resistant organisms, Nocardia, mycobacteria), various viral infections (including CMV, respiratory viral infections) and invasive fungal infections.
-The TID fellow will have an opportunity to participate in the TID Clinic that provides pre-transplant evaluations and assessment of infectious risks, vaccinations, evaluation, and follow up of recipients with various infectious issues immediately and long-term after transplantation.
-For the remaining six months of research period, our TID program is offering exceptional opportunities in basic, translational, and clinical research with a robust and successful mentorship program in place.
+UPMC is one of the largest solid organ transplant (SOT) centers in the US and includes longstanding programs in heart, lung, liver, kidney, pancreas, intestinal, and multivisceral transplantations.
+In addition, TID fellows will be exposed to patients with hematological malignancies (leukemia/lymphoma, autologous and allogeneic hematopoietic cell transplant recipients, and CAR-T-cell therapy recipients) at UPMC’s cancer center, which was ranked #7 nationally.
+The TID Fellowship curriculum includes six months of clinical SOT training and 1 month of clinical hematological malignancy training, during which the fellow will be rounding on in-patient service with a dedicated group of TID attendings and will develop expertise in managing bacterial infections (including those caused by multidrug resistant organisms, Nocardia, mycobacteria), various viral infections (including CMV, respiratory viral infections) and invasive fungal infections.
+The TID fellow will have an opportunity to participate in the SOT TID Clinic, providing pre-transplant evaluations and post-transplant follow up of recipients with various infectious issues immediately before and long-term after transplantation.
+Interested fellows may also participate in the ventricular assist device (VAD) and hematological malignancy clinics.
+For the remaining five months of research, our TID program offers exceptional opportunities in basic, translational, and clinical research, with a robust and successful mentorship program in place.

-Candidates will have completed at least two years of general ID fellowship training at an ACGME-accredited Infectious Disease Fellowship Program.
-Applicants should submit their CV, personal statement and the names and contact information of three references to: Dr. Rima Abdel-Massih at email@example.com.
+Candidates will need to have completed at least two years of general ID fellowship training at an ACGME-accredited Infectious Disease Fellowship Program.
+Foreign medical graduaes will need to be ECFMG-certified.
+We accept applicants on J1 visas.
+Applicants should submit their CV, personal statement, and 3 letters of recommendation (sent by the letter authors) to: Dr. Ghady Haidar at firstname.lastname@example.org and Ms. Sarah Glenn (fellowship coordinator) at email@example.com.